Configuring for first use

 Upgrading HCP Terraform agents

 When HashiCorp releases a new version of Terraform Enterprise, we test it against the most current HCP Terraform agent version.
 Should you need to upgrade your HCP Terraform agent version, we recommend testing the new version in a separate agent pool before rolling it out to your main agent pool(s).
-Use the Platform Team's dedicated HCP Terraform organization or Terraform Enterprise instance for this.
+Use the platform team's dedicated HCP Terraform organization or Terraform Enterprise instance for this.

-The diagram below illustrates our recommended rollout approach for a new HCP Terraform agent version:
+The diagram below illustrates our recommended roll-out approach for a new HCP Terraform agent version: